AmadeusITGroup/HttpSessionReplacer/README.md

 * Support of non-cacheable attributes, i.e. attributes that are stored or retrieved from repository on each access to session attribute.
   For details see Non-sticky sessions and concurrent access.

+* Support for session encryption when storing sessions into repository.

 #### Optimized session updates